Paul Jewell skips Ipswich Town post-match questions

 "I'll be going straight into his office to try and analyse what we need to do, how we can improve it."

 Jewell suggested he was close to quitting the Portman Road club last Saturday after Saturday's 2-1 defeat by Hull.

-He climbed down from that stance when speaking to the media on Monday, but his prospects look bleak following the defeat against the Rams.
+when speaking to the media on Monday, but his prospects look bleak following the defeat against the Rams.

 "Paul wears his heart on his sleeve," Hutchings said.
 "He was very disappointed on Saturday and to concede so late in the game makes it very hard to take.